[This post is last updated on 12 June 2023]

 Taoyuan Metro and Taipei Metro

-With a few exceptions, both Taoyuan Metro and Taipei Metro allow unbagged bikes between 10:00 to 16:00 on weekdays and all day during weekends and holidays.
-You can buy a ticket for your bike at the service kiosk and the staff will let you get into the paid area through a special entrance, usually right next to the service kiosk.
+With a few exceptional stations, both Taoyuan Metro and Taipei Metro allow unbagged bikes between 10:00 to 16:00 on weekdays and all day during weekends and holidays.
+Since 20 June 2022, Taipei Metro has been taking bikes after 22:00 during weekdays.
+You can buy a ticket for you and your bike at the service kiosk and the staff will let you get into the paid area through a special entrance, usually right next to the service kiosk.
 You shouldn’t use the stairways or escalators when carrying a bike, but should instead take the elevators.
 And bikes are only allowed in the first and the last car of the train.
 It is always a courtesy and a safety measure to make sure your bike does not inconvenience other passengers or obstruct the way.
 When leaving the paid area of a station, you should return the bike’s ticket to a staff member and again you will be led outside through the special entrance.

 Here’s a short list of the stations where unbagged bikes are NOT allowed in.
 We will try to keep the list up-to-date but you are advised to cross check with Taipei Metro’s info page, just to make sure.

-- All nations on the Wenhu Lin and Circular Line 文湖線及環狀線各車站
+- All stations on the Wenhu Line and Circular Line 文湖線及環狀線各車站

 - Tamsui Station 淡水站